sunfounder/pironman5-mini/docs/source/index.rst

 Elevate your Raspberry Pi 5 with the |link_pironman5_mini|, our top-tier case designed for unmatched style and functionality.
 It's the perfect blend of aesthetics and performance:

 * Raspberry Pi 5 mini PC
-* An RGB Fans, with GPIO control
+* An RGB Fan, with GPIO control
 * An Active Cooler
 * Supports four (PCIe Gen 2.0 / PCIe Gen 3.0) NVMe M.2 SSD sizes: 2230, 2242, 2260, and 2280.
-* 4 WS2812 Addressable RGB LED light up the whole case with cool light effect
+* 4 WS2812 Addressable RGB LED light up with cool light effect
 * Retro metal power button for safe shut down
 * External GPIO extender with pin name label, for easy access
 * Aluminum main body with clear Acrylic side panel
-* Features two standard HDMI ports

 The |link_pironman5_mini| is not just a case; it's an upgrade that transforms your Raspberry Pi 5 into a powerful, efficient, and stylish device.
 Get yours now and experience the future of Raspberry Pi cases!